From mucking stalls to dining with the elite, Valpredo has enjoyed all aspects of horse racing

 Since then, Valpredo has gone on to win multiple stake races as an owner and breeder.
 He has spent more than 40 years on the board of every major horse racing and breeding organization in the state.
 He was inducted into the California Thoroughbred Breeders Association Hall of Fame in 2017.

-Valpredo will be inducted into the Bob Elias Kern County Sports Hall of Fame on Feb.
+Valpredo was inducted into the Bob Elias Kern County Sports Hall of Fame on Feb.
 19.

 “What makes this so special is I’m recognized by the local people,” said Valpredo.
 “When I go traveling and and it’s time to head back home, I say, 'I’ve got to go back to Bako.'
 People know I’m from Bakersfield.”